abjerner/Limbo.Umbraco.TextBox/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Limbo.Umbraco.TextBox.svg)](https://www.nuget.org/packages/Limbo.Umbraco.TextBox)
 [![Umbraco Marketplace](https://img.shields.io/badge/umbraco-marketplace-%233544B1)](https://marketplace.umbraco.com/package/limbo.umbraco.textbox)

-**Limbo Textbox** (or **Limbo.Umbraco.TextBox**) is a package that adds new textbox and textarea property editors for Umbraco 10+.
+**Limbo Textbox** (or **Limbo.Umbraco.TextBox**) is a package that adds new textbox and textarea property editors for Umbraco.
 While having similar functionality to the build in property editors, this package adds a few extra features:

 - **More visible character limit**
   The default property editors in Umbraco only shows the limit when it has been reached, whereas the property editors in this package show the limit right away, making it more visual to the editor that there is a limit.